-Beth Mardutho, in cooperation with LAU NY, will be offering an Introduction to Syriac in Manhattan during the Fall of 2019, on Wednesday evenings from 6 PM to 8 PM (the first day of class is Sept 18 and last day of Class is Dec 4, 2019).
 Students with no prior experience in Syriac will learn introductory reading, writing, and grammar and should be able to translate introductory texts by the end of the course using a dictionary.
+The structure has been specifically designed for online and has been divided into three sections:

-Syriac culture will also be introduced using modern recitations of liturgical and secular songs, and students can meet members of the Syriac community on a field trip to a local monastery.
+Syriac culture will also be introduced using modern recitations of liturgical and secular songs.
+Additionally, some features of the course have been added exclusively for the online course!

 Classes are self-paced and are based off previously recorded lectures – however, to maintain a healthy pace, lectures will be disabled over time with advanced notice.
 We closely monitor class progress and will always be available for any questions that may arise from the lectures and/or readings.

 The online course begins February 14 and students will have until May 31 to complete all the lectures and assignments.

 If you have additional questions, please email Sunil Persad (email@example.com).

 To register, please visit the Paypal button below.
 Afterwards, please inform Sunil via email of your completed registration!